kitnil/awesome/README.md

 - [moebius](https://github.com/MoonchildProductions/moebius) - UXP - initial dev repo
 - [awesome-shell](https://github.com/alebcay/awesome-shell) - A curated list of awesome command-line frameworks, toolkits, guides and gizmos.
 Inspired by awesome-php.
 - [xaml-standard](https://github.com/Microsoft/xaml-standard) - XAML Standard : a set of principles that drive XAML dialect alignment
-- [nodebestpractices](https://github.com/i0natan/nodebestpractices) - The largest Node.JS best practices list (August 2018)
+- [nodebestpractices](https://github.com/i0natan/nodebestpractices) - The largest Node.JS best practices list (November 2018)
 - [state-of-the-art-result-for-machine-learning-problems](https://github.com/RedditSota/state-of-the-art-result-for-machine-learning-problems) - This repository provides state of the art (SoTA) results for all machine learning problems.
 We do our best to keep this repository up to date.
 If you do find a problem's SoTA result is out of date or missing, please raise this as an issue or submit Google form (with this information: research paper name, dataset, metric, source code and year).
 We will fix it immediately.
 - [functional-programming-jargon](https://github.com/hemanth/functional-programming-jargon) - Jargon from the functional programming world in simple terms!
 - [vim_shortcut_wallpaper](https://github.com/LevelbossMike/vim_shortcut_wallpaper) - A vim cheat sheet wallpaper.